jason-lang/jason-cli/docs/commands.md

 Commands:
-  start      starts a new (empty) agent stop       kills an agent list       list running agents run-as     execute commands for an agent mind       inspect the mind of an agent status     show the status of an agent load-into  load some ASL code into a running agent
+  start      starts a new (empty) agent stop       kills an agent list       lists running agents run-as     executes commands for an agent mind       inspects the mind of an agent status     shows the status of an agent load-into  loads some ASL code into a running agent
 ```